aliciayuting/CascadeDocker/README.md

 # How to use Cascade from docker image
 ## Running Environment
 ### Cascade runtime require:
-- Ubuntu18 or Ubuntu20, with C++ compiler supporting C++17: GCC 8.3+, Python3.10
+- Ubuntu22, with C++ compiler supporting C++17: GCC 8.3+, Python3.10

 - More dependencies can be viewed on Cascade github repository: https://github.com/Derecho-Project/cascade.git

 ### Docker image runtime environment

-To make the process of installing Cascade dependencies and compilation easier, we provide a docker image that you can directly run in an Ubuntu environment.
-Using the docker image, it automatically provides the correct environment and contains the required packages and the succesfully compiled executable for you to run Cascade.
+To make the process of installing Cascade dependencies and compilation easier, we provide a docker image that you can directly download and run.
+In the docker image, it pre-built the correct environment, the required packages and the compiled executable for Cascade to run.

-The docker image needs to be run on Ubuntu environment, and the machine needs to contain ***\>= 2 CPUs and \>=800MB memory***
+The docker image needs to be run at an Ubuntu environment, and the machine needs to contain ***\>= 2 CPUs and \>=800MB memory***

 - Container environment:
      - For windows user you can run the docker in the wsl2 (Windows Subsystem for Linux, which is a kernel built by Microsoft, allowing Linux containers to run natively without emulation)
-     - You can also setup a container instance on Azure
+     - You can also setup a VM or linux container instance on the local machine or cloud server to run
 - Virtual Machine(VM):
 Another easy way to access the environment is to use Virtual Machine, and select the virtual machine with at least 2 CPUs, and 800MB memory.